Finding Credit Card Debt Relief

 Step 3: Enroll in a debt management program as soon as you’re ready

-1. That they agree to accept payments through a debt management program
+1. They agree to accept payments through a debt management program

 2. To reduce or eliminate interest charges applied to your credit